The Ausenco Foundation aims to make a positive and sustainable difference to the people in the communities in which we live and work.

 - During November 2013, more than 140 children from Chilloroya, a community located near the Constancia Project in Peru, participated in Values Leadership Workshops.
 During the sessions, the children learned about the importance of preserving the values that belong to the place where they live and study, assuming leadership and reinforcing their self-esteem.
 The Ausenco Foundation provided the necessary funds to coordinate the support of WAAIME, our main partner, in developing the workshops.
 This initiative also involved our client HUDBAY, who took part helping in the logistics, together with our contractors Concretos Supermix (concrete) and Newcrest (catering).

-- The Ausenco Foundation recently provided scholarships to 14 students in El Cerrillo, a rural community located 150 kms from Santiago, Chile.
+- In November 2013, the Ausenco Foundation provided scholarships to 14 students in El Cerrillo, a rural community located 150 kms from Santiago, Chile.
 The current and former students from Rural School Huilquío, were recognised for their academic excellence with financial support that will allow them to continue their secondary education.

 - In November 2013, the Foundation began a partnership with Sarvodaya Parivar Trust in India to help build 17 “check dams” to help disadvantaged communities in rural areas develop sustainable agriculture, water and growing fodder for cattle and to help minimise crops being washed away in the wet season.
 Our contribution will help around 2,550 people.